melvinquick/scramble-generator/.github/CONTRIBUTING.md

 - Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/melvinquick/scramble-generator/issues).

-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/melvinquick/scramble-generator/issues/new).
+- If you're unable to find an open issue addressing the problem, [open a new bug report](https://github.com/melvinquick/scramble-generator/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=).
 Be sure to include a title and clear description of the issue, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 #### Did you write a patch that fixes a bug?